 On July 1, 2003, Arbor Realty Limited Partnership, a majority owned subsidiary of the Company ("ARLP"), issued 3,146,724 units of limited partnership interest of ARLP ("Limited OP Units") and 629,345 warrants to purchase additional Limited OP Units at an initial exercise price of \$15.00 (the "OP Warrants") to ACM in exchange for a contribution of \$213.1 million of assets financed by \$169.2 million in borrowings and supported by \$43.9 million in equity.
 Such issuance was exempt from the registration requirements of the Securities Act pursuant to Section 4(2) thereof.
 Each Limited OP Unit issued to ACM is paired with one share of the Special Preferred Stock issued to ACM and is redeemable for cash, or at the election of the Company, shares of Common Stock, generally on a one for one basis.
-Any Limited OP Units issued to ACM upon exercise of its OP Warrants will also be paired with shares of Special Preferred Stock.
-Upon any redemption by ACM of a Limited OP Unit for cash or Common Stock, the paired share of the Company's Special Preferred Stock will be redeemed by the Company and cancelled.
+Any Limited OP Units issued to ACM of a Limited OP Unit for cash or Common Stock, the paired share of the Company's Special Preferred Stock will be redeemed by the Company and cancelled.